Stable Offline Value Function Learning with Bisimulation-based Representations: Introduction

 \section{Introduction}

 Learning the value function of a policy is a critical component of many reinforcement learning (\textsc{rl}) algorithms \citep{sutton_rlbook_2018}.
 While value function learning algorithms such as temporal-difference learning (\textsc{td}) have been successful, they can be unreliable.
-In particular, the deadly triad, i.e., the combination of off-policy updates, function approximation, and bootstrapping, can make \textsc{td}-based methods diverge \citep{sutton_rlbook_2018, vanroy_counter_1997, Baird1995ResidualAR}.
+In particular, the deadly triad, i.e., the combination of off-policy updates, function approximation, and bootstrapping, can make \textsc{td}-based methods diverge \citep{sutton_rlbook_2018, vanroy_counter_1997, Baird1995ResidualAR, Hasselt2018DeepRL}.
 Function approximation is a critical component of value function learning since it determines the representations of state-action pairs, which in turn defines the space of expressible value functions.
 Depending on how this value function space is represented, value function learning algorithms may diverge \citep{bellemare_2020_stab}.
 That is, the value function learning algorithm may not converge to its fixed-point, or may even diverge away from it.
-In this work, we investigate how to explicitly learn state-action representations to stabilize value function learning.
+In this work, we explicitly learn state-action representations to improve the stability of offline value function learning.

 In seeking such representations, we turn to $\pi$-bisimulation algorithms.
 These algorithms define a metric to capture \emph{behavioral similarity} between state-action pairs such that similarity is based on immediate rewards received and the similarity of next state-action pairs visited by $\pi$ \citep{castro_scalable_2019}.
 The algorithms then use this metric to learn representations such that state-action pairs that are similar under this metric have similar representations.
 Ultimately, the goal of $\pi$-bisimulation methods is to learn representations such that state-actions pairs with similar values under $\pi$ also have similar representations (see Figure~\ref{fig:visual_intuition}).
 While these algorithms have shown promise in improving the expected return of \textsc{rl} algorithms, it remains unclear whether they contribute to stability \citep{castro_kernel_2023, zhang_learning_2021, castro_mico_2022}.
-In this paper, we aim to understand whether $\pi$-bisimulation-based representations stabilize value function learning.
+In this paper, we aim to understand whether the $\pi$-bisimulation-based representations stabilize value function learning.